-NOTE: THE SEQUEL: If you don’t want to use PVC cement (as it is noxious indoors), use 1/2″ screws between where the the pipe and fitting meet to secure them both in place.
+NOTE: THE SEQUEL: If you don’t want to use PVC cement (as it is noxious indoors), use 1/2″ screws between where the pipe and fitting meet to secure them both in place.

-The next step is exactly the same as the previous, however, you want to build your ‘SIDE 2’ or the right side of the table as a mirror image to the SIDE 1, so that the ports on the 4-Way Tees face the other direction, when in the rear.
+The next step is the same as the previous, however, you want to build your ‘SIDE 2’ or the right side of the table as a mirror image to the SIDE 1, so that the ports on the 4-Way Tees face the other direction, when in the rear.

 When assembling the ‘center stack’ with PVC cement, lay this flat on the floor so that everything is flat and your pipe is all parallel.

 Now its time to bring everything (PVC-related) together.

 Insert the ends of the pipes from the BACK into each of the SIDE 1 and SIDE 2 elements to end up with something shown in the diagram.
 Again, I recommend a dry fit to make sure everything lines up before applying PVC cement.